- A collaboration fic by Wax and Keitaro Hirochi, inspired by Sword Art Online.

 - The Ace: Not only does she dual-wield like Jesus-kun, she defeats him clean.
 Her win streak only proves her expertise in one-on-one duels, which widely surpasses Jesus-kun's.

-- The Berserker: Her fighting style is to force pressure on the opponent and not leaving them with any time to think.
+- Attack!
+Attack!
+Attack!: Her fighting style is to force pressure on the opponent and not leaving them with any time to think.
 Due to her superior reflexes and damage output, she can avoid and deal more damage than her opponent.

 - Defeating the Undefeatable: Beating her in one-versus-one is considered this.
 Considering her massive winning streak that even Jesus-kun failed to break, this has some grounds.